 "Great," you think.
 Ruby on Rails is a solid way to go.
+Version 7.0 just came out.
 It's still the best way for a small team to be as productive as a big team.
 You are ready for this.
 You start thinking of estimates and modeling data structures...